 Once the project roles are defined, stay true to them.
 By “staying in your swim lane,” you give your partners on the project team the respect they need to get their job done, benefitting everyone.

 Make sure you check out all five parts of our series, Writing website requirements:

 - Part 1: Stay in your lane: separating the what and how when building a website (Current Article)

-- Part 2: How to write a project brief for a website
+- Part 2: Write a project brief

 - Part 3: Write high-level business requirements (Coming Soon)